-Week Suggested Teaching Suggested Observations 1 Familiarize self with online learning platforms, and curriculum.
-Gather information for context for learning.
-2 One activity such as circle time or morning meeting.
-3 One subject such as Math or Language Arts Supervisor Observation 1 4 One subject such as Math or Language Arts and a class activity such as class opening ass Mentor Observation 1 5 Two Subjects Supervisor Observation 2 6 Take over 3 subjects with co-teaching by mentor if needed (Teach Learning Segment for Seminar) Supervisor Observation 3 7 Take over 4 subjects (Teach Learning Segment for Seminar) Midterm triads held by end of week 8 8 Take over Full day of teaching with Mentor support and co-planning 9 Take over Full day of teaching with Mentor support and co-planning Supervisor Observation 4 10 Take over Full day of teaching with Mentor support and co- Planning Mentor Observation 2 11 Take over full day of teaching and planning with mentor giving feedback and approving plans.
-Supervisor Observation 5 12 Take over full day of teaching and planning with mentor giving feedback and approving plans.
-13 Take over full day of teaching and planning with mentor giving feedback and approving plans.
+Week Suggested Teaching Suggested Observations edTPA Teaching 1 Familiarize self with online learning platforms, and curriculum.
+Gather information for context for learning. -Gather information for Context for Learning 2 One activity such as circle time or morning meeting. -Identify the content area you will teach for edTPA 3 One subject such as Math or Language Arts Supervisor Observation 1 -Distribute video consent forms (if needed) -Begin Lesson plans for edTPA learning segment (plans, instructional materials, assessment tools) 4 One subject such as Math or Language Arts and a class activity such as class opening Mentor Observation 1 -Collect video consent forms -Complete draft plans for edTPA 5 Two Subjects (Teach Learning Segment for edTPA) Supervisor Observation 2 -Complete lesson plans for edTPA unitIdentify Assessments to be usedSelect Common assessment 6 Take over 3 subjects with co-teaching by mentor if needed (Teach Learning Segment for edTPA) Supervisor Observation 3 -Videotape and Teach edTPA unit 7 Take over 4 subjects (Teach Learning Segment for edTPA) Midterm triads held by end of week 8 -Videotape and Teach edTPA unit Select completed Assessments 8 Take over Full day of teaching with Mentor support and co-planning 9 Take over Full day of teaching with Mentor support and co-planning Supervisor Observation 4 10 Take over Full day of teaching with Mentor support and co- Planning Mentor Observation 2 Organize Student Work Samples/Evidence of Feedback 11 Take over full day of teaching and planning with mentor giving feedback and approving plans.
+Supervisor Observation 5 12 Take over full day of teaching and planning with mentor giving feedback and approving plans. edTPA due April 5th by 11:59PM 13 Take over full day of teaching and planning with mentor giving feedback and approving plans.
 Supervisor Observation 6 14 Take over full day of teaching and planning with mentor giving feedback and approving plans.
 15 Slowly return control of classroom back to Mentor teacher.
-Plan for good-byes with students Final triads completed 16 Make up any absences over the allotted 3 days
+Plan for good-byes with students Final triads completed 16 Make up any absences over the allotted 3 days Last day in the field is May 6 th .